SongtingY/Codepath_project/README.md

 **Step 2: Breakdown into Sprints**
 Given that each sprint lasts one week, here's a possible breakdown for LifeSync:

-- [ ] Sprint 1: Project Setup and Basic Architecture
+- [N] Sprint 1: Project Setup and Basic Architecture

 * Set up the project in your chosen development environment.
 * Create the basic app architecture and data models.